Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 3. Task Abandonment

-The model partially addresses the prompt but doesn't complete the task.
-Restating a puzzle without solving it is a sophisticated form of failure that length thresholds can't catch.
+The model partially addresses the prompt but doesn't finish the job.
+Restating a puzzle without solving it is a subtle form of failure that length thresholds can't catch.

-Detection requires: Task-specific completion checks (e.g., for a puzzle, verify the response contains a sequence of steps; for code, verify it compiles/runs).
+Detection requires: Task-specific completion checks (for a puzzle, verify the response contains a sequence of steps; for code, verify it compiles or runs).

 4. Quality Degradation